Greg Gianforte: 2016

 On January 20, 2016, Gianforte announced his candidacy for the Republican Party's nomination for governor of Montana in the 2016 election.
 A citizen of Butte filed a political practices complaint against him, alleging that he began campaigning before registering; the complaint was dismissed.

 In a campaign speech that year, Gianforte stated that he had been involved in discussions with Facebook about bringing a new call center to Montana, but that Facebook had declined because of that state's business equipment tax.
 A Facebook spokesman disputed Gianforte's claims, saying that no discussions with him had taken place and that the tax was not the reason the company decided not to locate a call center in Montana.
 Gianforte stood by his statement, saying he had spoken with a Facebook executive the previous fall.

 During his gubernatorial campaign, Gianforte pledged not to accept special interest PAC money and ran television ads criticizing his opponent for doing so.
 He came under scrutiny when an audio tape surfaced revealing his past advocacy to replace state income tax and state business tax revenue with a state sales tax.

 Management of public lands was a point of contention in Gianforte's 2016 campaign for governor.
 In 2009, Gianforte's LLC filed a lawsuit against the Montana Department of Fish, Wildlife and Parks about the boundaries of an easement for public access to the East Gallatin River adjacent to his property.
 Gianforte's suit against the state became an issue in the 2016 campaign, with his critics characterizing it as a wealthy out-of-stater's effort to block public access to a popular stream.
 Gianforte consistently denied the allegations and called the issue a misunderstanding, noting the suit was never served, though the lawsuit was settled outside of court.

 Gianforte opposes same-sex marriage and abortion.

-Incumbent governor Steve Bullock defeated Gianforte in the November general election, 50%–46%.
+Incumbent governor Steve Bullock defeated Gianforte in the November general election, 50% to 46%.

 2020

-Gianforte contended with Attorney General Tim Fox and State Senator Al Olszewski for the Republican nomination in the 2020 Montana gubernatorial election.
+On June 6, 2019, Gianforte contended with Attorney General Tim Fox and State Senator Al Olszewski for the Republican nomination in the 2020 Montana gubernatorial election.
 Gianforte drew parallels between his experience building a large technology company in Bozeman and Trump's business background, and shared anecdotes of visits to the White House meant to illustrate their ties.

-Gianforte won the Republican nomination.
+Gianforte won the Republican nomination, receiving a majority of the votes cast in the three-way election.
 In the November general election, he defeated incumbent lieutenant governor Mike Cooney.

+2024

+On January 16, 2024, Gianforte announced that he was seeking reelection to a second term.
+On November 6, he was reelected in the 2024 Montana gubernatorial election.